-I was about to tell you that shortbread are my favorite cookies.
+I was about to tell you that gluten-free shortbread are my favorite cookies.
 And then I thought of chocolate chip cookies.
 And sugar cookies.
 And lemon wafers.
 And then I realized that cookies are my favorite cookies.

 Funny how that works!